 All application materials must be submitted online through the online application.
 Any hard copies of materials received will not be included in the application or returned to the sender.
-The application for the 2023 Fellowship can be accessed via the online portal.
+The application for the 2023 Fellowship is now closed.

 The application includes the following sections:

 We have minimized the official documents required to confirm eligibility, educational, and test results.
 If you are asked to be a finalist, however, we will specify the official documents that we will need from you before we can invite you to the finalist interviews.

 If you have applied to, or been familiar with previous Paul and Daisy Soros Fellowship competitions, please note that:

 Tell us about your experiences as a New American.
 Whether as an immigrant yourself, or as a child of immigrants, how have your experiences as a New American informed and shaped who you are and your accomplishments?

 Feel free to discuss how individual people (such as family or teachers), institutions, aspects of law, culture, society or American governance made an impact on your life as an immigrant or child of immigrants.
 The program is interested in understanding the context of your personal, professional, and academic accomplishments.